ayourk/UnofficialKissanime/README.md

 Users can search for shows through the plugin.
 The search function actually uses the website's Advanced Search function, which is surprisingly much more accurate for finding certain shows.

 ### Account bookmarks
-Users can log in to their accounts and browse and modify their bookmarks (no folder support yet).
+Users can log in to their accounts and browse and modify their bookmarks.
 The username and password are not saved at all by the plugin.
+Folders are not supported at the moment.

 ### Last Anime Visited
 Users can see the last anime they visited from the main menu, for quick access for continuing a series.